 The biosphere reserve

-A biosphere reserve is a UNESCO international designation (MAB program) that recognizes the potential and efforts of stakeholders in a territory likely to become a site of excellence in terms of sustainable development.
+A Biosphere Region (aka a Biosphere Reserve) is a UNESCO international designation (MAB program) that recognizes the potential and efforts of stakeholders in a territory likely to become a site of excellence in terms of sustainable development.
 “Working Together” is a top priority.
-The network currently has 701 sites in 124 countries.
+The network currently has 727 sites in 131 countries.

 « Since receiving international designation, the Manicouagan-Uapishka Biosphere Reserve has demonstrated innovation and empowerment to mobilize partnerships: It has become an inspiring model for the entire world network. »